 - You only see the flaws you test for.
 Don't believe in ghosts, don't believe we're haunted by history?
 Then ghosts are what you get.

 - There's a blind, reckless spirit haunting late capitalism.
-Can we avoid more poltergeist wreck?
-I'm not sanguine--old Adam's Unseen Hand gropes around our neck.
+I expect more poltergeisty wreck--as old Adam's Unseen Hand gropes around our neck.

 LISTS AND LINKS: